 Alcoholism creates a serious problem with dependency.
-The brain starts to use alcohol as its primary tool to deal with stress, and your mind and body actually adapt to alcohol to the point where your neurons start to fire when alcohol has not been in your system for long enough, and it wants you to have some soon.
+The brain starts to use alcohol as its primary tool to deal with stress, and your mind and body actually adapt to alcohol to the point where certain neurons in the brain start to fire to notify you that alcohol has not been in your system for long enough, and it wants you to have some soon.

 That's why when you stop drinking, it's not uncommon to experience a range of terrible symptoms, including anxiety.
 It's even more common to find that after you've stopped drinking, anxiety makes you want to go back to alcohol.

 Using Alcohol to Control Stress and Anxiety

-The problems with quitting alcohol and anxiety start long before you decided to quit.
-They started when alcohol was used as a coping tool for life.
-If you haven't yet, make sure you take my free 7 minute anxiety test to get a better understanding of how your anxiety and coping are related.
+The problems with quitting alcohol and anxiety start long before you decide to quit.
+They started when alcohol was used as a coping mechanism for dealing with stress.

 The key thing to understand is what "stress coping" is.
-People talk about stress coping techniques like meditation and yoga, but coping itself isn't a technique but a mental skill.
+People talk about stress coping activities like meditation and yoga, but coping itself isn't an activity but a mental skill.
 It's the ability of your brain to overcome stress, and like a muscle it can be trained over time.

 Alcohol Prevents Stress Coping

 This is where alcohol can cause a serious problem.
 For many people, alcohol replaced your brain's need to learn to cope with stress on its own.
-Alcohol doesn't help you cope, it simply numbs emotions so that your brain doesn't need to cope.
+Alcohol doesn't help you cope, it simply numbs emotions.
 That's why many people turn to alcohol for anxiety conditions such as: